-Very good pronunciation, intonation and fluency; an occasional slight mistake or hesitation.
+www.PapaCambridge.com Very good pronunciation, intonation and fluency; an occasional slight mistake or hesitation.
 Not necessarily of native speaker standard.
-9-10 Good pronunciation and fluency; makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation.
-7-8 A fair degree of fluency and accuracy in pronunciation despite quite a number of errors; some attempt at intonation and expression.
-5-6 Conveys some meaning despite a lack of fluency and many errors; pronunciation strongly influenced by first language 3-4 Many gross errors; frequently incomprehensible.
-1-2
+Good pronunciation and fluency; makes a fair attempt at correct intonation and expression; some mistakes and/or hesitation.

+Conveys some meaning despite a lack of fluency and many errors; pronunciation strongly 3-4 influenced by first language.